chimera-linux/cports/Packaging.md

   specify dependencies on `pkgconf` files (`pc:foo`), executable commands (`cmd:foo`) and shared libraries (`so:libfoo.so.1`, though this is not recommended), as well as virtual packages (`virtual:foo`).
-Any virtual dependencies need to be explicitly specified using `depends_providers` so they can be checked.
-Also, in a lot of cases dependencies are automatic.
-  You should not specify any dependencies that would already be covered by the scanner.
+Any virtual dependencies must explicitly specify a non-virtual provider, which is not included in the final package metadata, but is used at build-time to check availability of at least one provider; you can specify that with `!` after the dependency, e.g. `cmd:sed!bsdsed`.
+In a lot of cases dependencies are automatic, and you should not specify any dependencies that would already be covered by the scanner.
-* `depends_providers` *(dict)* Providers of virtual dependencies to consider.
-  This ensures that when building, at least one provider of a dependency will be available, to ensure the generated package is installable as a dependency by itself.
 * `env` *(dict)* Environment variables to be exported when running commands within the sandbox.
 This is considered last, so it overrides any possible values that may be exported by other means.
 Use sparingly.